UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

             }
         }
 ```
-which mashalls an integer to a string representation.
+which marshalls an integer to a string representation.
 From outside the class, it looks like a stored string property.
 Internally, it's an integer (which is smaller and faster).

 Sticking with the integer version, we can go a stage further and remove the explicit instance variable declaration and use an auto property: